gjbex/training-material/Python/README.md

     e.g., interactive graphs.
 1. `CLibsFromPython`: illustrate how to use a C library from a Python script.
+1. `CodeCoverage`: illustration f how to use a code coverage tool.
 1. `CodeEvaluation`: illustrates how to evaluate a string containing Python code at runtime.
 1. `CodeTesting`: illustration of how to use the `unittest` framework for